These tips are things I did myself to work on my French when I was a student. I hope they can help you too ☺

 Shopping list

-- If you're a beginner, try doing it every day or as often as you can, it's ok if you start with very simple phrases.
+Beginner or advanced, I think starting a journal is a good way to try to incorporate grammar into your own expression.
+And written expression is a great way to start!- If you're a beginner, try doing it every day or as often as you can, it's ok if you start with very simple phrases.
 You should start as soon as you see the simple past.

 - If you're more advanced you can drop it to maybe once a week, and talk about your week, what you did, what you plan to do next week, what you felt at different times of the week, what x movie made you think of, what you dreamt, etc.